-- If possible, have another member of your household care for your animals/pets so you do not spread monkeypox to animals.
+- If possible, have another member of your household care for your animals/pets so you do not spread mpox to animals.
 If you need to care for your animals during your illness, take the same precautions that you use to protect other people.

-- Dispose masks, bandages, or other contaminated materials in a high quality garbage bag and keep in an animal-proof receptacle to prevent access by pets or wild animals (particularly rodents).
+- Dispose masks, bandages, or other contaminated materials in a high-quality garbage bag and keep in an animal-proof receptacle to prevent access by pets or wild animals (particularly rodents).

-If monkeypox is confirmed, public health will contact you to give more instructions.
-Monkeypox is usually a mild illness and most people recover on their own after a few weeks.
+If mpox is confirmed, public health will contact you to give more instructions.
+Mpox is usually a mild illness and most people recover on their own after a few weeks.
 However, some people may experience moderate or severe disease, and will need to see their healthcare provider.
 People experiencing more severe disease may require medications to manage pain or skin infections, or in rare cases, need other supportive treatment in hospital.